Fed and Interest rates.

 US 10year bond10-Year Treasury Constant Maturity Rate (DGS10) - FRED - St

-For longer term reference we have added the St. Louis Fed’s 10 year constant maturity chart.
+For longer term reference we have added the St. Louis Fed’s constant maturity chart.
 The high was slightly above 15% and the low at 1.39%.
-Both , by the way , violate another mandate that has, which is to keep interest rates at moderate levels, which can hardly be said for either Volcker or Greenspan/Bernanke rates.
-If you look at the 10 year chart you will see that interest rates actually rose by almost half a percent since July, which does not surprise us considering our expectation of a low back in June (June 7 under “interest rates”).
+Both , by the way , violate another mandate that the Fed. has, which is to keep interest rates at moderate levels, which can hardly be said for either Volcker or Greenspan/Bernanke rates.
+If you look at the chart you will see that interest rates actually rose by almost half a percent since July, which does not surprise us considering our expectation of a low back in June (June 7 under “interest rates”).
 BUT, because the chart has the unmistakeable signature of a diagonal, we have to keep an open mind at least to the possibility of another, brief, low extreme.
-Wave 2 and 4 touch at 2.4% and for the past 10+ months interest rates haven’ done anything.
+Wave 2 and 4 touch at 2.4% and for the past 10+ months interest rates haven’t done anything.
 A drop to the trend-line is still a possibility.
 Rates could reach about 1.1%.
 It is not something you want to trade on.
 After a new low, should it even occur, a fairly violent rise to 4% for starters should be expected thereafter.